actuday6418/pixel/README.md

 # pixel

+![pixelatedlady](https://user-images.githubusercontent.com/56124831/98348711-1b6ba500-203f-11eb-933d-a4db1585a850.png)

-An implementation on top of SFML for efficiently rendering pixel formats and for making video games.
+Pixel is the lady mascot depicted above, and an implementation on top of SFML for efficiently rendering pixel formats and for making video games.
 Really easily.
-But not a lot of vide games.
-It's pretty sparse right now.
+But not a lot of video games, cause it's pretty sparse right now.
+The code base is designed to be modular and easily hackable.

-![pixelatedlady](https://user-images.githubusercontent.com/56124831/98348711-1b6ba500-203f-11eb-933d-a4db1585a850.png)

 # Building
     chmod a+x give_me_exec.sh